IBM Selectric: Electronic Selectric Composer

-The Electronic Selectric Composer was released in January 1975 by the office division of IBM; it was an automated, direct impression composition unit with a built in memory of up to 8,000 characters.
-Other features included automatic justification with one keyboarding, automatic print out of columns in one play out and reformatting ease with capability of justified, “rag” right, flush left or virtually any configuration specified.
+The Electronic Selectric Composer was released in January 1975 by the office division of IBM; it was an automated, direct impression composition unit with a built-in memory of up to 8,000 characters and automatic justification with one keyboarding.
+With these features, it became a workhorse for producing camera-ready texts for low-cost books and other publications with modest quality demands.
+Other features included automatic printout of columns in one playout and reformatting ease with capability of justified, “rag” right, flush left or virtually any configuration specified.
 It also had over 125 interchangeable printing fonts (type heads) in sizes from 3 to 12 points.